WICG/speculative_load_measurement/security_privacy_questionnaire.md

   - `url`: the destination URL the page asked the browser to speculate on.
   - `tags`: developer‑supplied tags from the rule, if any.
   - `eagerness`: `"conservative"`, `"moderate"`, `"eager"`, or `"immediate"`.
+- **`navigationDestinationURL`** (USVString or null): the URL of the most recent non-same-document, same-origin outgoing navigation, captured at the time the Navigation API's navigate event fires (i.e. the same point at which NavigationDestination.url becomes observable to script). null if no qualifying navigation has been observed.

 **Purpose:** Developers currently have no way to tell whether their speculations were actually used, or what navigations were speculated.
 Without this, they cannot tune `<link rel=preload>` lists or speculation rules, which means they either default to the most conservative settings, or ignore wasted resources by the user on or their servers.
+The navigationDestinationURL lets a page collecting analytics on pagehide correlate the speculations it had outstanding with the URL the user actually navigated to — without requiring hacks to obtain that information.

 The API gives them just enough signal to remove unused speculations and to safely raise eagerness when it pays off.